MagicRB/SimpleRPG/README.md

 ## Compilation

 Use Code::Blocks!!
 It's easy.
-To compile on windows for windows just open the project and use Windows - Debug
+To compile on windows for windows use Windows - Debug
 To compile on linux for linux use Linux - Debug
 To compole on linux for windows use Windows from Linux - Debug